Overcoming Distribution Mismatch in Quantizing Image Super-Resolution Networks: Experiments

-\subsection{Qualitative results}
+\subsection{Qualitative Results}

-Figure~\ref{fig:exp-qualitative} provides qualitative results and comparisons with the output images from quantized EDSR and RDN.
-Our method, ODM, produces a further visually clean output image compared to existing quantization methods.
+\Cref{fig:exp-qualitative} provides qualitative results and comparisons with the output images of quantized EDSR, RDN, and SwinIR.
+Our method, ODM, produces visually cleaner output images compared to existing methods.
 In contrast, existing methods, especially PAMS, suffer from blurred lines or artifacts.
-The qualitative results stress the importance of alleviating the distribution mismatch problem in SR networks.
-More results are provided in the supplementary materials.
+These qualitative results stress the importance of alleviating the distribution mismatch problem in SR networks.

-\subsection{Ablation study}
+\subsection{Ablation Study}

-On EDSR 2-bit setting, we verify the importance of each attribute of our framework: cooperative variance regularization and distribution offsets.
-As shown in Table~\ref{tab:exp-ablation}, both cooperative variance regularization and distribution offsets can respectively improve the baseline accuracy.
-Compared to using variance regularization directly (\textbf{a}), our cooperative scheme (\textbf{b}) improves the SR accuracy ($+0.23$dB).
-Although leveraging distribution offsets (\textbf{c}) incurs additional computations, it largely increases the accuracy and the computational overhead is minimal.
-The two components can jointly reduce the distribution mismatch and result in a further accurate quantized SR network.
+In \Cref{tab:exp-ablation}, we verify the importance of each attribute of our framework: cooperative mismatch regularization and weight clipping correction.
+According to the results, each attribute individually improves baseline accuracy.
+Weight clipping correction improves the baseline by {+1.18 dB} for Set5, indicating that considering both the layer-wise trend and the current weight distribution is important for weight quantization.
+Also, while directly integrating mismatch regularization with the reconstruction loss (Model (\textbf{d})) rather degrades performance by -0.13 dB, our cooperative scheme (Model (\textbf{e})) improves the SR accuracy by {+0.51 dB}.
+This shows that reducing the mismatch in both activations and weights is important for accurately quantizing SR networks.